sergeych/boss-serialization-kt/README.md

 - `List<T>` for boss arrays, any serializable item type (null included)
 - `BossStruct` for boss maps, string keys, any serializable content (null included)

-Note that due to some design limitation of kotlinx.serialization library you __must use `BossStruct`__ whereever you need a Map.
+Note that due to some design limitation of `kotlinx.serialization` library you __must use `BossStruct`__ wherever you need a Map.
 It is a wrap around a `Map<String,Any?>` that allows library to properly deserialize it.

 ## License